elcicd/el-CICD-docs/tutorial.md

 1. Click on the pipeline `test-cicd-test-cicd1-build-to-dev`
 1. Click the `Build` button

-You are ready to move onto the next step.
+Watch the pipeline is complete, you are ready to move onto the next step.

 #### Promote